DEFRA/ffc-rps-experiment-api/docs/sequence-diagrams/example-application-submission.md

 total available area of the land parcel be applied for.
 It also requires a Historic Environment Farm Environment Record  (HEFER) from Historic
 England if any Historic Features are present on the parcel.

-The application will be for too small an area and will not yet have of HEFER for its historical feature.
-Therefore two actions will be required, the user must update the applied for area to to whole available area and Historic England must issue a HEFER.
+The application will be for too small an area and will not yet have a HEFER for its historical feature.
+Therefore two actions will be required, the user must update the applied for area to whole available area and Historic England must issue a HEFER.
 The former will prevent the application from being submitted and the latter will not.

-The Land Grants System will have configuration for each rule determining what should be done if an eligibility criterion fail.
+The Land Grants System will have configuration for each rule determining what should be done if an eligibility criterion fails.

 ## Proposed version